 Adaptogens have a normalizing effect on the body.
 If a bodily function is weak they will strengthen it.
 Conversely, if a function is overactive, they will calm it.
 In other words, they help us Adapt.

-The majority of adaptogens are the roots of various plants; A plant root conveys nutrients and provides a base upon which the plant can grow.
-As such, they can provide a wide range of nutrients and support us “from the ground up”.
-Adaptogens can make you feel stronger, healthier, and less stressed out.
+The majority of adaptogens are from the roots of plants.
+A plant’s roots convey nutrients, establishing a base on which the plant can grow.
+As such, they can also provide us with a wide range of nutrients that support us “from the ground up”.
+As a result, adaptogens can make you feel stronger, healthier, and less stressed out.

 Here are some of my favorites:

 First let’s talk about Ginseng.
 The medicinal use of ginseng dates back thousands of years.
 It has traditional use in Korea, China, and Russia.
 As such, its uses have been well-researched.
 They include:

 - Better mental performance and reaction times in middle-aged subjects

 - Improvement of pulmonary function in severe respiratory disease

 So use Ginseng if you need an overall energy boost, better recovery from athletic pursuits, improved focus, or increased resistance to infection.

 Studies have shown that doses of up to 1 gram are safe for 6 months.
 However, high doses of caffeine with high doses of Ginseng may prove too stimulating.
 So be careful using Ginseng if you drink a lot of coffee.